-The psychologist Martin Seligman first put the PERMA model together and covered in detail in his book, Flourish.
-He suggests that there are five areas in a person’s life that need to be addressed in terms of well-being and they are:
+The psychologist Martin Seligman first put the PERMA model together and covered it in detail in his book Flourish.
+Seligman suggests that there are five areas in a person’s life that need to be addressed in terms of well-being and they are:

 - Positive Emotion

 Let’s take a look at these, one at a time.

 Positive emotions and the recognition of these is vital to good mental health and well-being.
 But here we mean more than simply experiencing pleasure but enjoying life to the full.
 In our modern world, for many of us, the experience of pleasure is easy to come by but is often short lived and unsatisfactory.
 We have diminished our ability to experience true enjoyment due to never or rarely having to delay gratification.
 Positive moments no longer seem to count for much for so many of us.
 We have more and more things that do not satisfy and the population has never been more stressed or unhappy.
 Apparently, my grandfather was happy with an orange at Christmas!

 Addressing what really makes us happy and finding ways to increase the positive emotions in our lives from everyday tasks (are you happy at work?) would be a huge step towards experiencing better well-being.

 After positive emotions we have engagement.
 Following directly on from the positive emotions this is all about finding tasks and activities that absorb us.
 Work can be our best friend but we also need other engaging activities such as our hobbies and pastimes.
 Do these hobbies swallow us up for a time and do they engage our intellectual and cognitive skills?
 With so many things vying for our attention these days it is easy to forget our hobbies and let the world of others consume our free time.
 Definitely something to address.